dominiksta/mvui/README.md

 ## Projects Status

-There is still some cleanup work to be done.
-This should be considered pre-alpha for the time being.
-However, the code should be reasonably clean and short, so if you are interested in how to implement a simple frontend framework, then you can perhaps find some educational use in this repository.

-My intention is to write at least one actual application with Mvui before publishing it to npm.
+Mvui is almost ready for release.
+There is still some cleanup left to be done and some documentation to write and publish.
+But it has been used in practice for a while now in [Wournal](https://github.com/dominiksta/wournal/) and seems to be stable.
+There are also plenty of unit tests.

 ## Dear God Why Yet Another Frontend Framework?